 In fact, some of the top spots on the island have been closed for months or even years because of those crowds.
 These spots were getting so much traffic that it was damaging the environment, and closures allowed the beaches, coral, and marine life to be restored which is exactly what happened to the famous stretch of sand, Maya Bay.
-The beach is set to be reopened in 2021 after a two-year closure, but the date may change.
+Maya Bay was closed for over 3 years!

 What Kind Of Vacation Is This?

 While the beaches on Koh Phi Phi are pretty (like most beaches in this part of the world) they are known for parties.
 According to a few ILP groups, “if you stay overnight, be prepared for noise all night long” especially if you stay near the beaches.